 Intensive English faculty are those hired to instruct in student-funded English-as-a Second Language programs.

 H.2 Contract Year.
-The contract year will consist of 200 calendar days, or the equivalent, 7 of which will be non-instructional.
+The contract year will consist of 200 calendar days, or the equivalent, 10 of which will be non-instructional (including 3 development days, beginning Winter 2018).
 Fall, Winter and Spring Quarters will be ten (10) weeks long; Summer Quarter will be accelerated to eight (8) weeks.
 Holidays will be observed as established in the SCCD Instructional Calendar (Appendix C).

 H.3 Workload.
 The weekly workload for the regular college year will be twenty (20) hours (100%).
 The weekly workload for Summer Quarter will be twenty-five (25) contact hours.
 Based on, but not limited to, individual faculty capabilities, considerations of student needs, facilities, budget, state guidelines and long-range plans, the unit administrator, in conjunction with the unit faculty who choose to be involved, shall cooperatively develop schedules of student load, class size, and all other matters relevant to classroom instruction.